© Lisa Jane Rimmer

 “Goodbye, thank you,” she shouted as she waved.

 “Come on Mr. Bear.”
-Lily yawned and smiled as she walked back into her house and up to her bedroom.
+Lily yawned as she walked back into her house and up to her bedroom.
 Lily climbed into bed and smiled at Mr. Bear.
-“We’ve been up in the sky with the stars” she whispered, “I love Capella and his Mum, and all the stars who saved me tonight.”
+“We’ve been up in the sky with the stars” she whispered, “wow, what an adventure we’ve had.”
 And with that, she yawned once more and fell fast asleep.